FINANCIAL AID POLICIES HANDBOOK

 Financial Aid and Billing

-When you study off-campus, you will be charged the actual tuition and program fee assessed by the program you have chosen, and it will be billed through your CC student account.
+When you study off-campus on an approved program, you will be charged the actual tuition and program fee assessed by the program you have chosen, and it will be billed through your CC student account.
 You can find this information on the program's website, as it varies by program, school, and country.

 Colorado College will provide the same proportion of financial aid that you receive at CC to follow you on all semester or year-long off-campus study programs that the College offers or approves.
 For students receiving aid, the Colorado College grants and scholarships will follow in the same proportion to the student's current CC grants and scholarships.